5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ; ; 1234;
 ~~~

-In order to solve this problem you need to master look-arounds.
+To solve this problem you need to master look-arounds.

 ### Look-ahead and look-behind (look-arounds)

-We can use look-ahead and look-behind to solve a problem we did run into earlier with numbers.
+We can use look-ahead and look-behind to solve a problem we ran into earlier with numbers.
 This did not really work because _all_ dots got replaced when we wanted only those with digits to the right and the left being a match:

 ~~~
       '[\d.¯-]'⎕R''⊣'It''s 23.45 plus 99.12.'